microsoft/TypeScript/doc/spec.md

 }
 ```

 In a static member function, `this` represents the constructor function object on which the static member function was invoked.
-Thus, a call to ‘new this()’ may actually invoke a derived class constructor:
+Thus, a call to 'new this()' may actually invoke a derived class constructor:

 ```TypeScript
 class A {